postalserver/docs/content/en/install/prerequisites.md

 ## RabbitMQ

-RabbitMQ is responsible for dispatching messages between different processes - in our case, our workers.
+RabbitMQ is responsible for dispatching messages between different processes - in our case, the workers.
 As with MariaDB, there are numerous ways for you to install this.
 For this guide, we're just going to run a single RabbitMQ worker.

 ```
 docker run -d \